gvwilson/thirdbit/src/fiction/santas/index.md

 Finner nodded.
 The engine was decorated with silver bells and had a small silver snowman as a crest.
-Green enameled holly leaves ran up the sides of the three cars behind it.
+Green enamelled holly leaves ran up the sides of the three cars behind it.
 It was so beautiful that he almost didn't notice the scrapes and scratches, the sheets of plastic taped up where windows had once been, and the scorch marks from ray gun fire.